bbauska/zombiePolitics/README.md

 to be able to name, engage, and transform those forms of public pedagogy that pro­ duce hate and cruelty as part of the discourse of common sense.
-Otherwise, democ­ racy will lose the supportive institutions, social relations, and culture that make it not only possible but even thinkable.
+Otherwise, democ­ racy will lose the supportive institutions, social relations, and culture that make it not only possible but even thinkable.</p>

-Market-Driven Hysteria
+<h3>Market-Driven Hysteria<br>
-and the Politics of Death
+and the Politics of Death</h3>

-If we take seriously the ideology, arguments, and values now emanating from the right wing of the Republican Party, there is no room in the United States for a democracy in which the obligations of citizenship, compassion, and collective security outweigh the demands of what might be called totalizing market-driven
+<p>If we take seriously the ideology, arguments, and values now emanating from the
+right wing of the Republican Party, there is no room in the United States for a democracy in which the obligations of citizenship, compassion, and collective security outweigh the demands of what might be called totalizing market-driven